-3. You have had multiple furnace repairs in the past 2 years
+3. You have had multiple furnace repairs in the past two years.

 Furnaces are like cars.
-As they age, you can replace one part only need another part replaced or repaired next year.
+As they age, furnaces need to be repaired more frequently.
+You can replace one part and then need another part replaced or repaired next year.
 It doesn't take long to spend $500 just to keep an old oil or natural gas furnace running.
 Furnaces incur the most breakdowns in the last 2 years of their lives.
-Another repair sign is whether you had to wait to get parts replaced.
 As a furnace ages, it gets harder to source replacement parts.
-Waiting that can be really cold on a below zero night.
+Waiting can be really cold on a below-zero night.